JAB-GitHub/xmss-reference/README.md

 ### License

 This reference implementation was written by Andreas Hülsing and Joost Rijneveld.
 All included code is available under the CC0 1.0 Universal Public Domain Dedication.

+### What has changed

+Add total heigh 8 and 32 to level 1, 2 and 4 (NOTE: height 32 with level 1 don't work)